 The Berkshire Hills Travel Guide

-The Berkshires in autumn © Massachusetts Office of Travel and Tourism
+Berkshire Scenery © Massachusetts Office of Travel & Tourism

 Sprinkled with small New England towns, country shops and green hillsides that turn to a kaleidoscope of golden colours in autumn, the Berkshires are a popular weekend destination from Boston, and in winter the snow-covered peaks and cross-country tracks lure skiers from around the region.
 The Berkshires skiing community is well-served by the heavy snowfall in the area.